RadicalV/Corpa/README.md

 2. Login to the platform;
 3. Create a new company:

-   - fill in the company information form
+   - Fill in the company information form
    - Add branches
    - Add employees to the branches